Westgate shopping mall attack: Shootings and initial siege

+All four gunmen ended up inside a storeroom at the Nakumatt supermarket, where they would remain for the rest of the siege.
+Kenyan security forces began their operation at 4:00 p.m., almost four hours after the beginning of the attack.
+Most of the victims were killed in the first hour.
+Gunmen were seen on CCTV talking on mobile phones and bowing down in Islamic prayer between their attacks.

 Rob Van Dijk, an employee of the Dutch embassy, said that while he was eating at a restaurant the attack started with grenades and was followed by gunfire as patrons screamed and dropped to the ground.
 Other witnesses said the attack began at the outdoor seating area of Artcaffe at the front of the mall.
 An Artcaffe employee, Patrick Kuria, said: "We started by hearing gunshots downstairs and outside.
 Later we heard them come inside.
 We took cover.
 Then we saw two gunmen wearing black turbans.
 I saw them shoot."
 Some of the casualties were at the entrance to the mall after the assailants moved outside and a stand-off then commenced with police.
 Ambulances were present at the mall as rescuers started moving emerging victims.
 Reports indicated children were among the victims, and patrons that were carrying small children were among those trapped.
 Mall security guards used shopping carts to ferry out wounded children.

 Nation TV footage showed dozens of people escaping from a back entrance.
-Bloomberg correspondent Marco Lui was on the second floor of the mall when the attack started; he said that two explosions happened within about five minutes of each other.
-"We heard a noise from the ground floor and people started running to the parking area on the rooftop.
-They were panicking and then the second blast went off and people were even more panicked."
-Other eyewitnesses said that in addition to grenades, the attackers used AK-47s.
 Twenty people were rescued from a toy shop on the upper floor.
 As the Kenyan army troops arrived, they used tear gas to try to smoke out the attackers from the cinema complex.
 Vehicles riddled with bullet holes were left abandoned in front of the mall.
 Kimaiyo said: "Our officers are on the ground carrying out an evacuation of those inside as they search for the attackers who are said to be inside."
-A police officer said that the gunmen were barricaded inside the Nakumatt supermarket.
-He indicated that there were three bodies there while he pointed to a pool of blood by a children's shoe shop.
+A police officer indicated that there were three bodies there while he pointed to a pool of blood by a children's shoe shop.
 He then pointed to a hamburger bar where music still played and indicated more bodies were found there.